ELSA Sarajevo Summer Law School

 Sarajevo Summer Law School is a project organized by the European Law Students' Association (ELSA) in Bosnia and Herzegovina.

-ELSA summer law schools are organized seven-day international schools on certain topics in science domains, guided by ideas which are helpful to youth in their academic progress and business prospects.
+ELSA summer law schools are organized, seven-day international schools on certain topics in science domains, guided by ideas which are helpful to youth in their academic progress and business prospects.

 Idea of the project

-The idea about the project of Sarajevo Summer Law School came from Darko Dizdarević who was Vice President S&C of ELSA B&H at the moment of its foundation in 2013.
-The purpose is to expand the knowledge in the area of law through lectures of recognized experts and to gather students from different countries in Europe to exchange their opinions and to create an effective network.
+The idea of the project came from Darko Dizdarević who was Vice President S&C of ELSA Bosnia and Herzegovina (B&H) at the moment of its foundation in 2013.
+The purpose is to expand knowledge in the area of law through lectures of recognized experts and to gather students from different countries in Europe to exchange their opinions and to create an effective network.

 Founders

 Beside Darko, other founders of Sarajevo Summer Law School are: Nihad Odobašić, Mirza Hebib, Harun Išerić, Amina Mašović, Enida Šačirović, Ana-Maria Paponja, Nasir Muftić, Ajdina Batalović, Emina Agić, and Muhamed Tulić.

-Main ideas which characterize this project are knowledge expansion of students about certain law themes which form the basis of the entire project, education and progressional upgrade of students who participate in the project, linking, simulatenously, students from all over Europe because of networking being the main goal.
+Main ideas which characterize this project are the expansion of knowledge of students regarding certain themes in law which underpin the entire project, and the education and progressional upgrade of students who participate in it.
+Networking being the main goal, it links students from all over Europe.
 ELSA summer law schools are held in the summer and gather approximately 40-50 participants.

-Inspired by this, ELSA B&H decided to start this unique project, with the aim to give a unique opportunity to law students from B&H and the other starters across Europe who are going to participate in this project, then to increase the academic standard in B&H which did not include an opportunity of additional education on this way, and to improve reputation, structure and organization of ELSA B&H.
+ELSA B&H decided to start this project with the aim to give a unique opportunity to law students from B&H and other starters across Europe, increasing the academic standard in B&H, which did not include an opportunity of additional education.
+They also aimed to improve the reputation, structure and organization of ELSA B&H.